 Lou Qi as Wu Ji.
 Jiang Zi Ya’s disciple.
-One of the actual disciples from the novel.
-Had fun watching him and how he got a good amount of screen time, but it collapsed later when they made way for the soap of other stuffs.
+One of the actual disciples in the novel.
+Had fun watching him and how he got a good amount of screen time, but it collapsed later when they made way for the soap of other stuff.
 Yeah, I’m rolling my eyes again.

 Mi Zi An as Princess Long Ji.
 Cute and another character actually from the novel.
 Except they did change some details regarding her.
 She should appear more, not some senseless characters.

 Others: Died along the way or didn’t appear much or just plain didn’t have anything to contribute to the plot in general

 Tang Guo Qiang as Yuan Shi Tian Zun.
 One of the most powerful gods.
 I cannot believe they dragged him into one of the most stupid moments of the plot too.
 Probably just to say, “One of the powerful gods said it too so it must be right” kind of thing.

 Wu Ma as Shang Rong.
 The late actor took this very righteous role and he totally nailed it.
 It was super frustrating to see him die and like that, but that was what happened.